hrdikshrma/SmalLM/README.md

 - Feedforward networks
 - Transformer blocks
 - Causal masking for autoregressive language modeling

 ## 🚧 Project Status

 - ✅ Core transformer architecture implemented
 - ✅ Supports basic training loop
 - 🔄 Currently optimizing performance and adding tests
-- 🔜 Future plans include finetuning and temperature scaling techniques
+- 🔜 Future plans include fine-tuning and temperature scaling techniques

 ## 🧠 Model Overview

 - Total parameters: ~25 million
 - Architecture: Transformer decoder (GPT-style)
 - Number of layers, heads, and dimensions are configurable
 - Implements causal language modeling objective

 ## 🤝 Contributing

 Contributions are welcome!
 If you have a bug fix, improvement, or a new feature to add, please follow these steps: